pmiossec/vscode-gitextensions/README.md

 * GitExtensions: Browse in GitExtensions
 * GitExtensions: See File History

-## Intall

-For the moment, download it in the [Release](https://github.com/pmiossec/vscode-gitextensions/releases) section and install it using the command palette (`ctrl + shift + p`) and then select `Extensions: Install from VSIX...`

 ## Requirements

 * GitExtensions should be accessible in the PATH.